-There are two key features to the proposed amendments to the take-over bid regime.
-Firstly, the mandatory minimum deposit period is to be extended to 120 days (with exceptions, as discussed below).
-Secondly, a minimum tender requirement and a related extended bid period are proposed as a means to address what some have perceived as coercive features of the current rules.
-These amendments aim to increase shareholders’ ability to make voluntary, informed and co-ordinated tender decisions, while also providing target boards with additional time to respond to bids (and seek out proposals with greater value).
+The new take-over bid regime has two key features.
+First, the mandatory minimum deposit period has been extended from 35 to 120 days (with exceptions, as discussed below).
+Secondly, a minimum tender requirement and a related extended bid period were implemented to address what some have perceived as coercive features of the previous rules.
+These changes are intended (i) to make it easier for shareholders to make voluntary, informed and co-ordinated tender decisions, and (ii) to give target boards more time to respond to bids and, where appropriate, to seek out proposals with greater value.

 Mandatory Minimum Deposit Period

-Under the new regime, take-over bids will be required to remain open for a minimum deposit period under the new regime is subject to two exceptions.
+The 120-day minimum deposit period under the new regime is subject to two exceptions.
 (1) The target may issue a press release in respect of the proposed or commenced bid announcing that a shorter deposit period is acceptable to the target board, although this shorter period cannot be less than the old minimum of 35 days.
-If such a press release, all outstanding or subsequent contemporaneous take-over bids must remain open for, at least, the announced shorter deposit period.
+If such a press release is issued, all outstanding or subsequent contemporaneous take-over bids must remain open for (at least) the announced shorter deposit period.
 (2) The second exception allows the target to issue a press release announcing that it has agreed to enter into or has determined to effect a specified "alternative transaction," in which case all outstanding or subsequent contemporaneous take-over bids will be subject to a shorter 35-day minimum period.
 Together, these exceptions give boards the flexibility to reduce the 120-day period when a longer bid period is not required – as would typically be the case in "friendly" transactions, for example – while ensuring that all bidders are treated equally by maintaining the principle that where the minimum period is "waived for one" it is "waived for all" (as is the case generally under "permitted bid" provisions of shareholder rights plans).

-The proposed amendments address coercion by increasing the minimum tender condition and instituting a mandatory extension to the bid period.
-With regards to minimum tenders, the amendments propose that more than 50% of the outstanding securities owned by persons other than the bidder and any joint actors must be tendered and not withdrawn before the bidder can take up shares under the bid.
-Partial take-over bids are also subject to this minimum tender condition.
-As to the mandatory extension, the new regime extends the bid period by 10 days after the minimum tender condition is achieved and all other conditions of the bid have been complied with or waived.
+The mandatory minimum tender condition (including for partial take-over bids) has been increased to 50% of the outstanding securities owned by persons other than the bidder and any joint actors.
+The new regime also extends the bid period by 10 days after the minimum tender condition is achieved and all other conditions of the bid have been complied with or waived.